-Biloviz (Poland), Sarny, Stalingrad
+Biloviz (Ukraine), Sarny, Stalingrad

 Broder, born in 1922, was the second youngest of nine children of Simcha and Rachel Broder.
 Although he was actually born prematurely in Upper Silesia, Germany, while his mother was on a business trip, his home during his entire childhood and as a young adult was in the small village of Biloviz, near Dubrovycja, and in Sarny, in the Ukraine, about 200 kilometers north of Lvov, which at that time was part of Poland.
 He experienced considerable anti-Semitism from the primarily Ukrainian population and was educated mostly in Hebrew schools.